TumorPred: A Computational Framework Implemented via an R/Shiny Web Application for Parameter Estimation and Sensitivity Analysis in Compartmental Brain Modeling: Software description

 \subsection{Sensitivity analysis}

 Sensitivity analysis is a crucial method for identifying the parameters that most significantly influence the outcomes of a model.
 In the context of this study, sensitivity analysis can be approached in two ways.
 First, following a rigorous parameter estimation process, users can update the input file with the estimated parameters to proceed with the sensitivity analysis.
 Alternatively, if the user already has all the parameter values for a specific drug under investigation, the sensitivity analysis can be conducted directly without the need for parameter estimation.

-For example, a sensitivity analysis conducted using TumorPred (Figure \ref{inputp}) reveals that the drug concentration in the brain mass (Cbm) is highly sensitive to the parameter PSB, unlike Cbb, Cccsf, and Cscsf, which remain unaffected.
+For the example illustrated in Figure (\ref{inputp}), we investigate the sensitivity of the parameter PSB (passive permeability–surface area product of the blood–brain barrier).
+To this end, seven values of PSB are generated over the range 0.01 to 100, as shown in the left panel of Figure (\ref{inputp}).
+For each value, key pharmacokinetic parameters (AUC, Cmax, and Tmax) are computed for the four compartments of the human brain.
+During this analysis, all other model parameters are held constant to isolate the effect of PSB.
+In addition, concentration–time profiles are predicted for each of the four brain compartments corresponding to the seven PSB values.
+The results (Figure \ref{inputp}, right panel) indicate that the brain mass compartment (C\textsubscript{bm}) is highly sensitive to variations in PSB, whereas the remaining compartments (C\textsubscript{bb}, C\textsubscript{ccsf}, and C\textsubscript{scsf}) show minimal or no observable sensitivity to this parameter.